pierpal/ARGON/README.md

 **Haps/samples output**

+*NOTE: variants in Haps/samples output are currently not sorted by physical position.
+Will fix this soon.* <br>
 If the -haps-out flag is used the output will be written in haps/samples format (see also [this](http://www.shapeit.fr/pages/m02_formats/hapssample.html) format reference).
 Sequence data will be written to a “.hap” file (or to screen, with the “MUT” string prepended to each relevant line).
 Each line will have format

      SNPID1 SNPID2 POS 1 2 ID1_0 ID1_1 ID2_0 ID2_1 ...